 It is true that upon seeing such a scene, one cannot but imagine what if it was I?
 What if it was your own son or brother?
 What if you decided that you needed to intervene?
 A typical reaction when you witness an unfair situation in the street?
 As if we are all destined to an inevitable end.

 Yasmina and Serena were sitting each on one side of the bed, like death angels.
 Each compromising with me an idea.
-Each very aware that she should be careful in every single word she uses.
+Each is very aware that she should be careful in every single word she uses.
 Serena speaking about martyrdom has been a lot.
 The only thing that secures my assurances is her high bound to the family and me.
 She doesn’t want me to get hurt.
-I always jump into the next scene of their imagination saying, don’t worry; if you die, I will follow.
+I always jump into the next scene of their imagination, saying, don’t worry; if you die, I will follow.
 We will be the next suicidal family.
-It is really simple for me.
+It is straightforward for me.
 I cannot imagine that life can exist a moment after any harm that can touch them.
 Somehow accepting death is about the proper cycle of life.
 But being killed this way is so oppressive.
 So unjust.
 It doesn’t keep any meaning a moment after for life.
 I will definitely become vengeful.
-I am not a mother who will celebrate the death of her children buying the myth of heaven.
+I am not a mother who will celebrate the death of her children by buying the myth of heaven.
 It will all be a burning hell for everyone.

 Somewhere this suicidal idea worked as a tactic for my daughters.
 Somehow in their imagination of martyrdom, things have a happy ending or a reward.
 The moment I use the term, me too.
 They quickly retreat from the idea.
 Well.
 I guess this is the 101-psychology lesson I use, and it seems to work.
-From the other side, there was Yasmina, who said she wrote a prose yesterday in class.
+On the other side, there was Yasmina, who said she wrote a prose yesterday in class.
 It is called “ a letter from a martyr to his mother.”
 Before saying a word, she assured me that it was just a letter.
 She imagined what goes on inside the victim’s head.
-She kept saying, don’t worry I am not planning to die.
+She kept saying, don’t worry, I am not planning to die.

 For an instant, I wanted to tell Yasmina to print it out and post it.
 It was a breathtaking piece of prose.
 Somehow, a positive childish message of a child to her mother.
-A message trying to ease downs the pain that comes after.
+A message trying to ease down the pain that comes after.
 But I quickly removed that thought away and said.
 Oh, don’t.
 This can be taken as a message that you are planning to do something.
 This is the new norm now.
 People are really getting jailed for their Facebook statuses and comments.
 A fourteen-year-old girl has just been jailed for a status that says, “ Forgive me.”

 As I was listening to Yasmina’s simple words in the letter.
-I was thinking, how much she actually realized what was taking place.
+I was thinking how much she actually realized what was taking place.
 How much do these young lives understand that death is not just another adventure?
 I couldn’t but see every single martyr who just ascended.
-The social media is somehow a rewarding method in their minds.
-You just see an ordinary life.
+Social media is somehow a rewarding method in their minds.
+You just see ordinary life.
 A very normal life with dreams of a real brightened tomorrow.
 And whether they actually left for death or not.
 The message that is left is so high and an epic that remains after them.
 We choose to take signs from each word and photo whether they intended to or not.

 Yesterday, there was a song shared by Diya Talahmeh.
 The same person whose speech in the university rally was so full of jihadist slogans.
 This very same man was singing in English a love song, I guess for Palestine.
-But yet it carried an entirely different sound.
+But yet, it carried an entirely different sound.
 What happened from that song to that speech?
 To the moment he was killed.
 Somehow social media behaves like our subconsciousness in the time of our death.
-Even though each post and photo that is posted are done with full consciousness.
+Even though each post and photo that is posted is done with full consciousness.

 Each time I see a young man lynched by the Israeli army, and each time I see people pass by or stop to watch.
 I see more and more threatening deaths coming around.

 I was putting a scenario in my head this morning, imagining myself fully awake.
 What would I have done?
-I imagined myself walking down to them and really ask them to stop.
+I imagined myself walking down to them and really asking them to stop.
 What is it that makes them so violent?
 Can’t they take him without all this aggression?
 What did they suspect in a man walking?
 I, like them, don’t want another attack.
 I don’t want to see another Palestinian getting killed.
-I prefer to know that this man will live rotten in their jails with the hope of life that will form its own at some point, and not death.
+I prefer to know that this man will live rotten in their jails with the hope of a life that will form its own at some point and not death.
 Why do they have to use all this force?

 I couldn’t but imagine a scenario with more violence that may erupt.
 This time, us, being the victims.

 As much as I don’t want to lose my children, I am certain that no mother or parent wants to experience the loss of his child.
 I also understand the nonsense in applauding death in martyrdom.
 Somehow it may be the worse cynical or situations when grief is faced with cheers.
 All trying to buy a moment of equalization of a situation that will remain tragic forever.
 Somehow it is not easy to calm down the people’s rage and intolerant approaches towards life and death.
 Some may be aware of it.
 Some maybe not.
-But all gather in a rally of victorizing an ultimate defeat in the loss of a human life.
-But I cannot understand, except in one direction, the attempt of the army\soldiers\police in using this excessive force that in many times ends in murder; which makes me really wonder if this is what they actually want.
+But all gather in a rally of vectorizing an ultimate defeat in the loss of human life.
+But I cannot understand, except in one direction, the attempt of the army\soldiers\police in using this excessive force that in many times ends in murder, which makes me really wonder if this is what they actually want.
 They want the escalation of violence.
-It seems matching perfectly with a particular tactic that we still didn’t fully comprehend.
+It seems to match perfectly with a particular tactic that we still didn’t fully comprehend.

-But yet, I hope, that we all continue to raise our voices high towards more tolerance.
+But yet, I hope that we all continue to raise our voices high towards more tolerance.
 To more freedom of expression.
 Because even when it is hard to hear.
 It remains better than suppressing it.
 Particularly in such times.
 Where the loss is so close to every door.

-A free word remains the hope for a better future … I sincerely hope
+A free word remains the hope for a better future … I sincerely hope.